WarlightProgramming/cslbot/COMMANDS.md

 This is to basically keep inactive teams (or teams below a certain activity threshold) from affecting your league rankings.

+#### EXPIRY THRESHOLD

-**EXPIRY THRESHOLD**: Number of days until a game is considered abandoned.
+Number of days until a game is considered abandoned.

 *Sample Args*: "1", "2", "5"